Simple Roasted Brussel Sprouts

 Here are the three tricks that guarantee crispy sprouts every time.

-• Place the halved sprouts cut side down on a baking sheet in a single layer.
+• Place the halved sprouts cut side on a baking sheet in a single layer.
 Do not crowd the pan or they will steam.

-• Bake them at a high temperature, at least 400 degrees, and do not move them until they are nicely browned on one side.
+• Bake them at a high temperature, at least 400 degrees, and do not move until they are nicely browned on one side.

-Why aren't my Brussel sprouts crispy?
+Why aren't my Brussels sprouts crispy?

-The most common reason that Brussel sprouts come out soggy is that the baking sheet is too crowded.
+The most common reason that Brussels sprouts come out soggy is that the baking sheet is too crowded.
 There should be some space between each sprout so the moisture can evaporate.
 If they are too close together, the moisture steams the vegetable.

 Start by removing any wilted outer leaves and debris.
 Then rinse the whole sprout in water or soak them if they are especially dirty.
 Dry the sprouts really well.
 If you rinse halved sprouts, use a salad spinner to remove any excess moisture in the leaves.

 Brussel sprouts are part of the cabbage family and can be slightly bitter.
 Choosing small to medium-sized sprouts reduced the bitterness.
 Roasting will also reduce the natural bitterness since they sweeten as they cook.
-You can also counteract the bitter flavor by adding sweeter ingredients like balsamic vinegar, honey, maple syrup, or a little lemon.

 The Recipe

-Simple Roasted Brussel Sprouts
+Roasted Brussel Sprouts

 PREP TIME: 10 Min